tobbe8808/Boutique-Ado-p5/README.md

 51. Transfer the backup json file you just created with command python3 manage.py loaddata products.json
 52. Now you should see the products in development.

+## Search Engine Optimisation (SEO)

+I used wordtracker.com to decide what meta tags to use for my search engine optimization.<br>
+I did searches and ended up with the key words that i thought would give the best traffic for me as a small business.<br>

+**Meta tags word used**<br>

+- PC Parts Cheap Prices Fast Delivery.
+- We got all the new fresh PC components to market low prices.
+- PC parts
+- Parts of computer
+- Budget gaming PC
+- Cpu cheap
+- Gpu cheap
+- Computer parts
+- PC components

+## Coding Languages

+- HTML
+- CSS
+- Javascript
+- Python

+## Libraries, Frameworks and Hosting Used
+- Django
+- HerokuSQL
+- Markdown
+- Django Allauth
+- Bootstrap
+- Stripe
+- jQuery
+- Heroku
+- Github
+- Font Awesome
+- AWS
+- Git
+- vue.js